Sanctuary and Sustenance for Women Who Write

 Travel plans: Please visualize your travel to OLP/Eastern Iowa as a pilgrimage and an essential part of your retreat experience.
 It is a journey that can be incredibly rewarding, especially as you come up the retreat center’s long driveway when you arrive.
 The Center is located in rural eastern Iowa.
 The easiest and closest airports are the Quad Cities International Airport in Moline, Illinois (38 miles from the retreat center–airport code MLI) or Chicago Midway Airport (2.5 hours to the east of the retreat center–airport code MDW.)
 You may choose to rent a car or arrange for a car shuttle service.
 Note: because this is a rural community, renting a car for the week is generally the least expensive–especially if you share the expense/journey with a fellow retreatant.
-The shuttles, while they do exist, are expensive.
-However, if you want to begin your retreat with a touch of luxury and relaxation, there is nothing quite like having a car service whisk you from the Quad Cities airport along the rolling country roads to the retreat.
+The shuttles are a bit more expensive.
+However, if you want to begin your retreat with a touch of luxury and relaxation, there is nothing quite like having a car service shuttle whisk you from the Quad Cities airport along the rolling country roads to the retreat center.
 You may also choose to make the pilgrimage by driving to Our Lady of the Prairie.
 This is an incredible way to begin and end your week if you have the time.
 Traveling to, and arriving at, Our Lady of the Prairie is part of the magical, mystical journey that begins our week together.
 Note: a reminder that each participant is on her own to make arrangements to the retreat and the retreat center.
 If you need help, or have questions, however, do not hesitate to ask.

 What to bring in addition to whatever you need for your work: